Pre-selecting specific passkeys using the allowCredentials property

 This is conceptually similar to the excludeCredentials registration option.

-Section titled “Handle missing passkeys”You can end up with a scenario in which a user has deleted a passkey locally but it’s still linked in your backend system.
-When you pass the missing passkey id via allowCredentials the user’s device will adopt the roaming authenticator flow, assuming the passkey exisits on a different device.
-See handling missing passkeys.
+Section titled “Handling missing device passkeys”A user may have deleted a passkey on their device, but it’s still linked in your app.
+When you pass the missing passkey ID via allowCredentials, the user’s device will adopt the roaming authenticator flow, assuming the passkey exists on a different device.